kdrag0n/freqbench/README.md

 You must use the correct key type for your kernel.
 When in doubt, refer to your original energy model and check which one the numbers look more like.

+In general, downstream Qualcomm kernels will use the following key types depending on version:

+- 3.18: capacity
+- 4.4: capacity
+- 4.9: frequency
+- 4.14: frequency
+- 4.19: N/A (uses simplified energy model instead)

+Modifying your kernel to switch from one to the other is left as an exercise for the reader.

 Value types:

 - Power (default)